shrimqy/Sefirah/README.md

 4. **File Transfer**:
     - Use the share sheet on your Android or Windows device and select the app to share files between the devices.
 5. **Windows Explorer Storage**:
-   - You would need Android 11 or higher for this to work, I will try to add support for others in a later version.
+   - You would need Android 11 or higher
-   - This feature may cause some crashes as this is a bit experimental, but should work stable enough for most cases.
+   - **Note:** This feature is still a bit experimental and may not work on all Windows versions especially older versions of Windows 10 and other unofficial debloated Windows 11 versions.

 ## Screenshots